yannarosh/titanic-machine-learning-from-disaster/README.md

 ### Final model building and submission

 In this step a model has already been picked from the model building step.
 The chosen model is fit on the entire preprocessed train set and predicts the response of the preprocessed test set.
+An ensemble model was also built.

 A csv file is output to submit to Kaggle.